 We incorporated over 660 videos, so learners could see real life examples and practise along.
 Each topic centred around a set of characters based on the context of the topic.
 Illustrated characters bridged the gap, but were designed based on the real characters in the videos!

 We are very proud to be a part of the New Zealand sign language project team and are looking forward to hearing how learners are getting on over the next few months.
-To view the full course take a look here, you can also have a read of the press release.
+To view the full course take a look here.